sstanfield/sl-compiler/README.md

 - call/cc

 ### Compiled forms
-Not special- follow normal calling evaluation
+Normal forms follow normal calling evaluation.
-Note these are all compiled to bytecode and once compiled are not dynamic anymore
+Note: These are all compiled to bytecode and once compiled are not dynamic anymore.
 - not
 - recur
 - this-fn